JetBrains/teamcity-sdk-docs/topics/issue-tracker-integration-plugin.md

-IssueFetcher is usually the central class performing plugin\-specific logic.
-You have to implement `getIssue` method, which connects to the ITS remotely (via HTTP, XML\-RPC, etc), passes authentication, retrieves the issue data and returns it, or reports an error.
+IssueFetcher is usually the central class performing plugin-specific logic.
+You have to implement `getIssue` method, which connects to the ITS remotely (via HTTP, XML-RPC, etc), passes authentication, retrieves the issue data and returns it, or reports an error.
 Example: